gtri/lowendinsight/README.md

 ## Docs?

 This is the library piece of the puzzle.
-There is a brew API/service interface that will expose this library to HTTP(S) POSTs.
-Stay tuned.
+There is a brewing API/service interface that will expose this library to HTTP(S) POSTs.
+Stay tuned, it'll be open sourced shortly following this library.

 The library is written in Elixir.